 What we know about her

 Miss CI was born September 1st, 1880 in London, England.
-Neither Adams nor Crowley make any comments about her family background, but her Arabian Parts suggest that she came from a wealthy family and possible Royal Connections (Juno is conjunct the part of Royalty).
-That they have money makes sense as it is doubtful that a poor miscreant would have gotten good care and thus brought to their notice.
+Neither Adams nor Crowley make any comments about her family background, but her Arabian Parts suggest that she came from a wealthy family with possible Royal Connections (Juno is conjunct the part of Royalty).
+That the family had money makes sense as it is doubtful that a poor miscreant would have gotten good care, and thus be brought to their notice.

-Astrologically, she has a multitude of earth planets: six located in Virgo alone (see the Twelfth House), and two more are found trine in the eighth house in Taurus.
-That is quite a preponderance of earth signs, and one of the six is Venus in the house of her fall, Virgo, thus casting a cold pall upon our gal and making her emotions stifled.
+Astrologically, she has a multitude of earth planets in her chart — six are located in Virgo alone and those are in the twelfth house of confinement.
+Two more are found trine them in the eighth house in Taurus, thus she has a Sabian preponderance of earth signs — one of the six is Venus in the house of her fall, Virgo, thus casting a cold pall upon our gal, and making her emotions stifled; she would be hard pressed even without her developmental problems to show great warmth as her natural emotional proclivity is be reserved and standoffish.

-Our gal has the Line of Vitality in her chart as well as all of the planetary pairs that Dr. Jones created as a shorthand to understand how a person inter-reacts with themselves, their environment & their outer world.
-The Line of Vitality is conjunct and suggests that she puts a lot of value on how she acts and reacts to the world and that supports her Venus in Virgo.
+Her conjunct Line of Vitality and the other planetary pairs that Dr. Jones created as a shorthand to understand how a person inter-reacts with themselves, their environment & their outer world show that she puts a lot of value on how she acts and reacts to the world; she is aware of it whether or not she can capably interact with it.

-Then there is the aforementioned Line of Culture, oddly named in this case, but actually referring to how a person reacts to their times and the milieu in which they live.
-For her this aspect between Uranus and Neptune, those recently found planets in the zodiac spectrum, is trine.
-Interestingly, Helen Keller, born deaf and blind, also has this aspect, that suggests a communicative independence from her environment.
-How she converses and interacts with it, is her devising, again making sense as both our gal and Miss Keller, did not bond with the outside world as they developed their own language.
-It was not until Miss Sullivan came along and helped Keller that she could interact with anyone else.
+The Line of Culture, oddly named in this case, but actually referring to how a person reacts to their times and the milieu in which they live is trine.
+Helen Keller, born deaf and blind, also has this aspect, suggesting a total communicative independence in both their cases from their environment.
+How these ladies converse and interact with others and their environs is their own devising.
+Thus both our gal and Miss Keller, did not bond with the outside world but instead developed their own language that their parents did not understand.
+For Miss Keller, it was not until Miss Sullivan came along and helped her, was she able to communicate with anyone outside of herself; our gal was not so lucky.

-Finally, our girl also has Saturn and Jupiter conjunct in Aries in her seventh house, which Marc Edmund Jones calls the Line of Personality.
+Finally, and perhaps most importantly, Miss C.I. also has Saturn and Jupiter conjunct in Aries in her seventh house, which Marc Edmund Jones calls the Line of Personality.
 1 He writes that this gives a person an “outsized” consequence to their life.

 And so it has been.